Benefits of Vitamin D

 3. Reduces the Risk of Multiple Sclerosis

 Research shows a strong connection between multiple sclerosis (MS) and Vitamin D deficiency.
-Individuals with higher vitamin D levels have a lower risk of developing multiple sclerosis, as suggested by studies.
+Individuals with higher vitamin D levels have a lower risk of developing multiple sclerosis, as suggested by studies role of vitamin D in disease prevention.

 Actionable Tip: If you live somewhere with little sun, you should try to get more vitamin D from food or supplements, especially in winter.